erikpukinskis/prototype-narrative-editor/narrative.md

 There's some stuff to clean up to get back to feature parity with 0.2.0.

- - [X] Get server to run
- - [X] Have getDependencies use source
- - [X] Figure out why server isn't compiling
- - [ ] Get hello world to run on the same server as narrative
+ - [X] Get hello world to run on the same server as narrative
  - [ ] Add a static asset
  - [ ] Add a dependency on a different narrative
  - [ ] Type in Folder